-The known association with fruit, the presence of internal life stages that can be very difficult to detect by the naked eye and its ability to survive the duration of transport support a probability rating of 'high' for the importation of Drosophila suzukii on mulberries.
+The known association with fruit, the presence of internal life stages that can be very difficult to detect by the naked eye and its ability to survive the duration of transport support a probability rating of 'high' for the importation of Drosophila suzukii on mulberries and figs.

-Hardy Kiwi (Actinidia arguta)
+Hardy kiwi (Actinidia arguta)

-Hardy kiwi has been confirmed as a host of Drosophila suzukii in Oregon with adults reared from field collected fruit (ODA 2009; Smyth and Saverimuttu 2010).
-In Canada, Drosophila suzukii is suspected to attack hardy kiwi in British Columbia; larvae have been recorded infesting fruit at one location though these have not been reared out to adults to confirm identification (BCMAL 2009; Pers. comm., Tracey Hueppelsheuser, BC Ministry of Agriculture and Lands, 1 September 2010).

-- Hardy kiwi is native to Northern Asia (CRFG 2010) and there are no reports of damage by Drosophila suzukii from this region. - Monitoring programs in the Northwest of the USA and Canada show Drosophila suzukii are trapped in hardy kiwi orchards (OSU 2010b; OSU 2010c; BCMAL 2010; Peerbolt 2010).
-However, there are no reports of commercial damage to hardy kiwi fruit.
+- Hardy kiwi has been confirmed as a host of Drosophila suzukii in Oregon, USA, with adults reared from field collected fruit (ODA 2009; DAFF 2010).
+In Canada, Drosophila suzukii is suspected to attack hardy kiwi in British Columbia; larvae have been recorded infesting fruit at one location though these have not been reared out to adults to confirm identification (BCMAL 2009; Pers. comm., Tracey Hueppelsheuser, BC Ministry of Agriculture and Lands, 1 September 2010). - Hardy kiwi is native to northern Asia (CRFG 2010) and there are no reports of damage by Drosophila suzukii from this region. - Monitoring programs in the northwest of the USA and Canada show Drosophila suzukii are trapped in hardy kiwi orchards (OSU 2010b; OSU 2010c; BCMAL 2010; Peerbolt 2010).
+However, there are no reports of commercial damage to hardy kiwi fruit. - Drosophila suzukii was reported on hardy kiwi from an orchard in Austria.
+However, only adults were trapped and no larval infestation was reported (EPPO 2012; Pers. comm., Françoise Petter EPPO, 29 March 2012).